readthedocs/readthedocs.org/docs/tutorial/index.rst

 - Since you already have an active ``stable`` version, ``2.0.x`` will be activated.

 From this point, ``1.0.x`` version is no longer the most up to date one.
-To display a warning to your readers, go to the "⚙ Admin" menu of your project home, click on the "Advanced Settings" link on the left, enable the "Show version warning" checkbox, and click the :guilabel:`Save` button.
+To display a warning to your readers, go to the :guilabel:`⚙ Admin` menu of your project home, click on the :guilabel:`Advanced Settings` link on the left, enable the "Show version warning" checkbox, and click the :guilabel:`Save` button.

 If you now browse the ``1.0.x`` documentation, you will see a warning on top